biof309/spring2019-solo-project-neoadj/vena/spring2019_neoadj_slides_mb.md

     print(neocolon[['Chemotherapy', 'neo_chemotherapy', 'neoTEST_chemotherapy']])

 #Next steps
-- Create neoadjuvant category variables for all indicators
+- Create neoadjuvant category variables for all chosen indicators
 - Create descriptive statistics and tables for new categorizations
 - Calculate Se, Sp, PPV, and F-score to evaluate performance against outcome sequence variables
 - Test on other cancer sites (ex: breast)